Student Worker Handbook

 Policy against Discrimination and Harassment and Related Complaint Procedures

 Please refer to Chapter 6 in the Student Handbook for the complete Policy Against Discrimination and Harassment and Related Complaint Procedures.
-Other related policies, which apply to student workers as well as other members of the University Community, include the University policy against Sexual Assault, Sexual Abuse of Minors and the Bias/Hate Crimes policy.
+Other related policies, which apply to student workers as well as other members of the University Community, include the University policy against all forms of Sexual Misconduct, Sexual Abuse of Minors and the Bias/Hate Crimes policy.
 You will find these topics and more addressed in the Student Handbook.
 The University’s Notice of Non-Discrimination can be found on the Policies page.

 Diversity and Respect